chicurel/chicurel.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Portugal
-  - Politics
+  - Portuguese Politics
+  - Legislative Debates
+  - Comparative Political Institutions
-  -
+  - Coalitions
-  -
+  - Legislatures
-  -
+  - Political Parties

 # Education to show in About widget
 education: